-Rasam as everyone is aware is a very popular South Indian soup prepared out of tomato, lentils, tamarind extract, pepper and many other flavours.
+Rasam as everyone is aware of, is a very popular South Indian lentil prepared with tomatoes, lentils, tamarind extract, pepper and many other flavors.
 They are generally had with rice or can be taken as a soup with some croutons or bread sticks.
 It tastes great as an appetizer too.

-- 1/4 cup tuvar dal (pigeon pea lentil), soaked for 30 minutes
+- 1/4 cup Tuvar dal (pigeon pea lentil), soaked for 30 minutes, washed well & rinsed

 - 2 large tomatoes, chopped